 We meet at the hotel at 6.30pm.
 Leave the hotel on foot for dinner together with our expert speaker – dramaturg and musicologist Simon Rees.

 A guided walking tour of the city follows our first lecture.
 The walk includes the Hungarian Parliament Building, St Stephen’s Basilica, and the House of Hungarian Art Nouveau.
-In the afternoon, transfer by coach to Müpa Budapest for our first performance – Das Rheingold – with Danish tenor Johan Reuter as Wotan.
+In the afternoon, transfer by coach to Müpa Budapest for our first performance – Das Rheingold – with Danish baritone Johan Reuter as Wotan.

 The Liszt Academy was founded by the composer in 1875, and includes Bartók amongst its alumni.
 Following our second lecture we tour its splendid Neo-Renaissance building, and enjoy a recital by one of its students.
 At 4pm the curtain rises on our second opera, Die Walküre.
 Acclaimed Heldentenor Stuart Skelton is Siegmund, while Catherine Foster plays Brünnhilde, a role she has taken six times at the Bayreuth Festival.